swseighman/Spring-RESTClient-Graal/README.md

 }
 ```

-You can use the file `posts.http` to test the endpoint via a HTTP client.
+You can use the `posts.http` file to test the endpoints via a HTTP client.

 Next, build the native image executable: